 Many people are shocked to discover that the vagina is inhospitable to sperm in its natural state.
 The body alters the pH of the vagina in the days leading up to ovulation in order to support sperm survival and transport.
 It does this by creating fertile cervical mucus at the opening to the uterus.
-Not only is identification of this fertile mucus critical for correct timing of intercourse or insemination, but an overabundance or lack of this mucus can signify hormonal issues that may impact your fertility.
+Not only is the identification of this fertile mucus critical for the correct timing of intercourse or insemination, but an overabundance or lack of this mucus can signify hormonal issues that may impact your fertility.

 How to Identify Fertile Cervical Mucus

 Using toilet paper that is folded flat, wipe from the front of your vulva (near the clitoris) to the back of your perineum (the area between your vulva and your anus).
 Notice the sensation on the perineum as you do this wipe.
 Is it dry?
 Or does it feel slippery?

 Next, look at the tissue to observe for the presence or absence of mucus.
 If there is something there, try picking it up between your fingers to observe for color and stretchiness.
 Generally speaking the more clear and stretchy it is (like egg white) the more fertile it is.